 The South African banking system is well developed and effectively regulated, comprising a central bank, several large, financially strong banks and investment institutions, and a number of smaller banks.
 Many foreign banks and investment institutions have also established operations in South Africa over the past decade.
 The Government is a subscriber to the IMF and World Bank regulations and policies.
-South African banks are regulated by the PA and the FSCA.
+South African banks are regulated by the Prudential Authority (the "PA") and the Financial Sector Conduct Authority ("FSCA").
 South Africa has implemented the Basel III framework through amendments to the Regulations Relating to Banks which became effective on 1 January 2013.
 South Africa is a member of the International Liaison Group of the BCBS.
 The South African banking regulator actively participates in international regulatory and supervisory standard-setting forums at which it is represented and provides input into the continued refinement of the supervisory framework in terms of Basel III.

 The National Payment System Act, 1998 was introduced to bring the South African financial settlement system in line with international practice and systematic risk management procedures.
-The Payment Association of South Africa, under the supervision of the SARB, has facilitated the introduction of payment clearing house agreements.
+The Payment Association of South Africa, under the supervision of the South African Reserve Bank ("SARB"), has facilitated the introduction of payment clearing house agreements.
 It has also introduced agreements pertaining to settlement, clearing and netting agreements, and rules to create certainty and reduce systemic and other risks in inter-bank settlement.
 These developments have brought South Africa in line with international inter-bank settlement practice.
 Electronic banking facilities are extensive, with a nationwide network of automatic teller machines and internet banking being available.